linyoujie/React-Native-WeatherCard/README.md

     expo start

-Clean and neat coded, an success excute should have the following view:
+ coded, an success excute should have the following view:

+<h2>Clean and neat</h2>
 <img src= "assets/756320f5400023392eda9339648df6c.png" width = "300">

-Now you can go ahead and customized the icon youself, and Happy coding.
+Now go ahead and customized the icon youself, and Happy coding.